 SUPERVISED BY ABBY CHOW, MA, RCC-ACS #14742

 Hi there, thank you for being here.
 I work with clients who often feel overwhelmed by what life is bringing, and who may be re-visited by the past in ways that are painful and difficult to manage.
 Does this sound like what you’re going through as well?
 If so, I would love to support you as you journey through these tougher landscapes.
-Each of us has unique layers of wounds and protections that play a role in our lives, and as we work together by engaging your healing capacities, those protections can become more helpful to you and the future you want to create.
+Each of us has unique layers of wounds and protections that play a role in our lives.
+As we work together by engaging your healing capacities, you can move through and re-process challenging experiences and anchor in your strengths, so that they can be more helpful to you and the future you want to create.
 It is absolutely possible to experience life with more love, connection, and a vivid sense of well-being.

-I anchor my practice in Trauma-based and Narrative theories.
+I ground my practice in approaches that support trauma healing, including trauma theory, mindfulness and body-based exercises, EMDR, parts work and narrative therapy.
 What can you expect from this?
-I will invite us to share our expertise and build a collaborative relationship together.
-For example, I am trained as a counsellor and can offer tools and prompts for deeper insights — but you are the expert of your lived experiences and the decision-maker for what is to come.
+I will invite us to lean in with our expertise to build a collaborative relationship.
+For example, I can offer prompts for deeper insights and tools to help manage overwhelming emotions — but you are the expert of your lived experiences and the decision-maker for what is to come.
 To best support our therapeutic relationship, I strive to co-create safer, accepting, and anti-oppressive environments.
-With your permission, I will also invite space to welcome mind, body, and spirit to be part of the process.
+With your permission, I will also welcome mind, body, and spirit to be part of the process.

-This is my foundational approach to working with both individuals and relationships.
-I do not believe there is one way of being in relationships — relationships are defined by the folks in them, and I invite a collaborative approach in determining the goals and the paths to get there.
-Compared to individual counselling, the focus in relationship counselling expands from the needs and experiences of one person to include the needs and experiences of others in the relationship.
-The theories I anchor in for this work include Emotionally Focused Therapy (EFT), Satir, and the Gottman Method.
+I work with both individuals and relationships.
+I do not believe there is one way of being in relationships — relationships are defined by the people in them, and I invite a collaborative approach in determining the goals and the paths to get there.
+Compared to individual counselling, the focus in relationship counselling expands from the needs, wants and experiences of one person to include the needs, wants and experiences of others in the relationship.
+The theories I use for this work include Emotionally Focused Therapy (EFT), Satir, and the Gottman Method.
 Click here to find out more about relationship counselling.

 A bit more about me… I am an able-bodied cis/het woman, born and raised in BC with South Korean ancestry.
-I live with my husband on the unceded and ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh Nations.
-I was raised with Christian traditions, although I am not currently involved in any particular religious community.
-I regard spirituality to be a connection with what is sacred, and I believe we can encounter the sacred in ways as unique and diverse as we ourselves are.
+Prior to pursuing my vocation as a counsellor, my work was centred in leadership development consulting, coaching and facilitation.
+I currently live with my husband and two cats on the unceded and ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh Nations.
+I was raised with Christian traditions, although I do not identify with a particular religious community.
+I regard spirituality to be a connection with that which is sacred, and I believe we can encounter the sacred in ways as unique and diverse as we ourselves are.